aks4212/Breaking-the-Ethanol-Water-Azeotrope/README.md

-# Azeotrope Breaking: Advanced Distillation & Phase Equilibrium Modeling
+# Breaking the Ethanol-Water Azeotrope

 This repository contains the thermodynamic models, phase equilibrium data, and separation process calculations for breaking a complex azeotropic mixture.
 The project explores advanced separation methodologies, such as extractive or pressure-swing distillation, to bypass standard vapor-liquid equilibrium limitations.